Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1.1 Desktop app calls Web API - PoP/README.md

 ### Pre-requisites

-- Install .NET Core for Windows by following the instructions at [dot.net/core](https://dot.net/core), which will include [Visual Studio 2017](https://aka.ms/vsdownload).
+- This sample only works with .NET Framework (PoP is not yet implemented for .NET Core in MSAL.NET)
 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant, or a Microsoft personal account